-Autumn 2021: most top sights, galleries, and museums in Florence are open with normal opening hours but fewer tickets are sold and reservations are mostly essential for the most popular sites.
+In 2022, most top sights, galleries, and museums in Florence are open with normal opening hours but fewer tickets are sold and reservations are mostly essential for the most popular sites.
 The Duomo sights and most churches have re-opened.

-Most of the top attractions in Florence, especially museums and galleries, reopened for visitors and in autumn 2021 mostly operate with normal opening hours.
+Most of the top attractions in Florence, especially museums and galleries, reopened for visitors and in 2022 mostly operate with normal opening hours.
 However, fewer tickets are sold, and time-slot reservations are often essential (and always sensible).
 The Uffizi, Accademia (Michelangelo’s David), Bargello, San Marco, and the Medici Chapels are open again.
 Many churches have also reopened including all sights associated with the Duomo, Santa Croce, and Santa Maria Novella.
 Buy tickets and reservations online in advance.

 Opening Hours of Top Sights in Florence in 2023

 Top museums in Florence are open in 2023 but with shorter hours, limited tickets, and special measures including one-way systems, small-group guided tours, and some halls closed.
 Timeslot reservations are no longer obligatory on weekends for top sights such as the Uffizi, Accademia (David), Pitti Palace, and Boboli Gardens but remain utterly sensible and the €3 to €4 timeslot reservation surcharge absolutely worth the time saved.

 Although most museums no longer require time-slot tickets, the number of visitors is still restricted.
 Buy tickets in advance — GetYourGuide has very generous and easy refund conditions, although all should refund tickets if museums have to close again.
 With visitor numbers again increasing, visiting early or late will remain the best option.